Harvey Fruit Packing Shed Historic Site 1914

 - Open 24 hours

-Frank Becher and Mr Ramage, an expert fruit packer, were in charge.
-Harvey oranges were graded and packed before being transported by rail to market.
+Frank J Becher and Mr Ramage, a Government expert fruit packer, were in charge.
+Harvey oranges were graded, individually wrapped, and packed before being transported by rail to market.
+More than 900 cases could be packed daily by nine packers.,

 A few years later, the Co-op purchased Harris and Moore’s grocery shop, owned by E Roesner, on Uduc Road.
-They also bought a block from Roesner and moved the shed on whim wheels to its present site.
+They also bought a block from Roesner and moved the shed on whim wheels.

 In 1925, the Co-op built a larger store next to the original shop.
 Both shops were burned down in the early 1930s when the present brick building was erected.

-The efforts of Eric George Davis opened up Harvey’s agriculture industry to Perth.
+Eric George Davis’ efforts opened Harvey’s agriculture industry to Perth.

 Originally from England, he arrived in Harvey in 1916 and worked as a farm labourer before becoming manager of the Co-operative Packing Shed in 1918.